Skip to main content

 Also for: iPad, iPhone, Macintosh, Nintendo Switch, PS Vita, tvOS, Wii U, Windows, Xbox One

-You are forma.8, a stylized black ball of metal with a hypnotic stare.
-In the opening cinematic, a mothership arrives in orbit around the strange planet and shoots you towards the surface, alongside a swarm of other identical formas.
-After crashing through the wall of an ancient building, you lose all unique powers.
+You are forma.8: a stylized black sphere of metal with a hypnotic, unblinking stare.
+In the opening cinematic, a mothership arrives in orbit and fires you toward the planet’s surface alongside a swarm of identical formas.
+After crashing through the wall of an ancient structure, you lose all of your unique abilities.
 Until you reclaim them, progress is impossible.
-Since the game uses no written language, the only way to get some guidance is to learn the iconography of the HUD, and the world.
+With no written language to guide you, understanding the world relies entirely on learning the visual iconography of the HUD and the environment itself.

 Comments